govau/service-manual/content/content-strategy/set-up-governance/accountability-ownership/diagram.md

 You can imagine this model as a pyramid that displays the hierarchy of a content team from leaders to doers and specialists:

 **Leaders:**
-- lead with strategy
+- lead with strategy to champion quality
-- champion quality
 - build capability
 - report on success
 - can say ‘no’